Mint Green Christmas Ornaments

-Those two ornaments were the ones ones I saw on Amazon that I particularly liked.
-Then I headed over to Etsy, where, not surprisingly, there were several really pretty and handmade items …
+After finding all those ornaments on Amazon, I headed over to Etsy, where, not surprisingly, there were several really pretty and handmade items …

 If you like ornaments that come in a set, or prefer the idea of handmade ornaments, then you might like these lace ceramic stars.
 They come in a set of three, are made from white clay, and glazed in a shiny mint color on both sides.
 There is a matching set of green lace Christmas tree ornaments as well.

 This soft vintage ornament is made from shimmering cotton-blend mint green material.
 It’s decorated with gimp braid trim, sequins, pearls, beads, and crystals, so it’s very ornate and sparkly!

 The embellishments are sealed into ornament for added strength and durability so that the ornament will last for many years.
 Still, this might not be the best ornament for you if you have little kids, or cats that like to knock ornaments off the Christmas tree.